alisha17/alisha17.github.io/_posts/2017-12-29-extractimagesfromvideos.md

 vertical: Code
 ---

-I am working on automatic logo detection in the sports videos using Deep Learning.
+I am working on the automatic logo detection in the sports videos using Deep Learning.
 For this, i will be using the Faster-RCNN model.

 To train the model with the annotations in the images, I required random images from the selected videos.
-Following is the script that I used for extracting images from videos.
+Following is the script (this is in python2; for python3, it should just be a matter of using parentheses with print) that I used for extracting images from videos.

 ```python